open-telemetry/opentelemetry-java-contrib/gcp-resources/README.md

 Additionally, the container name will only be discovered via the environment variable `CONTAINER_NAME` which much be included in the environment.

+## Usage with Manual Instrumentation

+It is recommended to use this resource detector with the [OpenTelemetry Autoconfiguration SPI](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#resource-provider-spi).
+The GCP resource detector automatically provides the detected resources via the [autoconfigure-spi](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure-spi) SDK extension.

+For a reference example showcasing the detected resource attributes and usage with `autoconfigure-spi`, see the [Resource detection example](https://github.com/open-telemetry/opentelemetry-java-examples/tree/main/resource-detection-gcp).

 ## Usage with Auto-Instrumentation

 With the release of [v2.2.0 of the OpenTelemetry Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/tag/v2.2.0), the GCP resource detector is now included with the Java agent.